|

 other end of the size scale at Portland that year

-were these engines scratch-built by a machinist
+were these engines scratch-built by

 from